 - Hemp Hearts: These are the hulled seeds from a hemp plant.
 They have a rich, nutty flavor and are full of protein, vitamins, and minerals.

 - Nutritional Yeast: Nutritional yeast is deactivated yeast that has a distinctly cheesy flavor.
 It's a common ingredient in vegan cheeses.
 For some people the flavor might be initially off-putting.
 I recommend trying a few different brands to see what you like best.

 - Granulated Garlic: Aka garlic powder.
 This will add depth and extra flavor to this vegan parmesan.

 - Sea Salt: I have tried this recipe both with and without salt, and I think the salt really adds a necessary profile to give it a parmesan flavor.
-However, if you're trying to reduce your sodium intake, you could substitute a small amount (½ tsp) of Granulated Onion (just don't go overboard).
+However, if you're trying to reduce your sodium intake, you could substitute a small amount (½ teaspoon) of Granulated Onion (just don't go overboard).

 - Dried Oregano: I know this might seem like an unusual ingredient, and you can certainly leave it out, but I find it adds an extra touch of earthiness and flavor that I really enjoy.

 Honestly, this nut-free vegan parmesan cheese recipe could not be easier!
 Simply measure out your hemp hearts, nutritional yeast, granulated garlic, oregano, and salt.
 Add everything to a glass jar, put on the lid, and shake to combine.
 Or add everything to a bowl and stir.
 Ready to serve right away!

 Even though oregano isn't a traditional ingredient in parmesan, I like the added flavor boost, but if you don't want it, just leave it out.